Koha-Community/kohadocs/en/source/06_cataloging.rst

 set to 'Display' then there will also be a link to print a quick spine label next to each item.

-List of Items on the Bib Record with a Print Label link
 |image681|

 You can also filter the contents of your holdings table by clicking the 'Activate filters' links.
 This will show a row at the top where you can type in any column to filter the results in the table.

-Filter holdings
 |image682|

 .. _editing-items-label: